Early prisoner release due to COVID-19: Can people’s opinions be changed?

 Abstract

-Due to the high rates of infection and contagion of the COVID-19 virus in Canadian prisons, the Parole Board of Canada implemented new guidelines to facilitate the early release of low-risk prisoners to limit the spread of novel coronavirus.
+Due to high rates of infection and contagion of the COVID-19 virus in Canadian prisons, the Parole Board of Canada implemented new guidelines to facilitate the early release of low-risk prisoners to limit the spread of novel coronavirus.
 This study examines Canadians’ opinions regarding the early release of prisoners from correctional institutions due to COVID-19 and seeks to discover if psychoeducational intervention can positively alter these opinions.
-Additionally, level of education was examined to ascertain whether years of formal education had an effect on openness to change.
-Data from 289 Canadians found that psychoeducational intervention was an effective way to improve attitudes towards the early release of prisoners and that those with a higher level of education were not more affected by psychoeducational intervention; however, it was noted that those with a higher level of education expressed less concern overall regarding the increase of released offenders in the community.
+Additionally, level of education was examined to ascertain whether years of formal education influenced openness to change.
+Data from 286 Canadians was collected using an online survey and found that overall, opinions towards the early release of prisoners due to COVID-19 were negative.
+It was also found that psychoeducational intervention was an effective way to improve attitudes towards the early release of prisoners and that those with a higher level of education were not more affected by psychoeducational intervention than those with a lower level of education; however, it was noted that those with a higher level of education expressed less concern overall regarding the increase of released offenders in the community.

 Published